We are temporarily closed. Sign up to our emails for updates.

-This is one of only a dozen or so still-life paintings by Juan de Zurbarán, son of the celebrated painter Francisco de Zurbarán.
-It probably dates from the final years of Juan’s life, which came to an abrupt end when he died from the plague epidemic that hit Seville in 1649.
-In this painting the artist combines monumentality in design with extraordinary delicacy, depicting an array of objects with remarkable veracity.
+This is one of only a dozen or so surviving pictures by Juan de Zurbarán, son of the celebrated Spanish painter Francisco de Zurbarán.
+Although Juan is recorded as having painted religious works these have not survived, and he is known today exclusively as a still-life painter.
+This work probably dates from the final years of Juan’s life, which came to an abrupt end when he died, aged 29, during the plague epidemic that hit Seville.